Heading out to the campgrounds around your state or across the country means it’s time to pull out the old tent and hope it works.

 - Silpoly waterproof fabric

 If you’re still stumped for solutions to finding the right tent for your vehicle this might cover the last of the options.
-Fitment includes full size vehicles or SUVs with tailgates.
+Fitment includes mid size vehicles or SUVs with tailgates.

 Honestly I think the people who will be happiest with this type of truck bed tent camper are those who already have a truck topper and like camping from the back of the truck.
 What you really get out of this is a little more usable space and open air.